DMSaunders/event-fraud-case-study-public/overview.md

     Do both in a `if __name__ == '__main__':` block before you call `app.run()` and you can refer to these top-level global variables from within the function.
 This may require some re-architecting of your prediction module.

-    The individual example will no longer be coming from a local file, but instead you will get it by making an HTTP GET request to a server that will give you a data point as a string, which you can parse into JSON.
-You can use json.loads() to parse a string to json, which is the reverse process of json.dumps().
+    The individual example will no longer be coming from a local file, but instead you will get it by making a request to a server that will give you a data point as a string, which you can parse into JSON.
+You can use `json.loads()` to parse a string to json, which is the reverse process of `json.dumps()`.
 You'll still need to vectorize it, predict, and store the example and prediction in the database.

-    You can test out this route by, in a separate script, sending a GET request to the /data_point route on the data server (hosted by us, see section below) using the `requests` Python package.

 ### Step 6: Get "live" data